jodymgustafson/power-chord-music-theory/README.md

 ## Scales
 - Scales are immutable objects that are a collection of notes and chords ordered by pitch.
+- Three scales are available: diatonic, pentatonic and blues
-- Seven scales modes are supported: major/ionian, minor/aeolian, dorian, phrygian, lydian, mixolydian, locrian
+- Seven diatonic modes are supported: major/ionian, minor/aeolian, dorian, phrygian, lydian, mixolydian, locrian
+- Major and minor modes are supported for pentatonic and blues scales
 - Get an instance by calling the `getScale()` function
 - To check for equality use the `equals()` method
 - If you want to check equality without regards to the tonic name use `isSameAs()`